Biodiversity and CBD

 These directives allow carrying out inventories by determination, indexing and characterization of components of biodiversity, which leads to fostering ecologic studies, for instance on the role of living organisms for ecosystem functions and on influences of global climate change on biodiversity.
 This whole compound is meant to generate information aiming the elaboration of recommendations to biodiversity management.

-Taxonomy is the science of identifying, organizing and classifying species, and arranging them into a classification.
+Basic research on taxonomy and ecology as pillars of applied research Taxonomy is the science of identifying, organizing and classifying species, and arranging them into a classification.
 It investigates the most appropriate forms of organizing biological diversity and offers a common reference system.
 Being a modern science, it deals with genetic variability and evolutionary and ecologic matters.
+Representative and well organized scientific collections are a precondition for all the disciplines of biodiversity research.
+They form the baseline for identification of species and document their geographic dispersal and occurrence via specimen. |

 Component 2 – Conservation of biodiversity: comprises directives for in-situ and ex-situ conservation of genetic variability, of ecosystems and ESS and species (especially those under threat or having economic potential).
 Also directives for implementation of economic and technological action in benefit of conservation of biodiversity are contemplated in this component.

-InBioVeritas defined the economic valuation of ESS as one of its core areas for conservation of biodiversity.
+Economic valuation of ESS InBioVeritas defined the economic valuation of ESS as one of its core areas for conservation of biodiversity.
 The provision of information on the economic and non-economic value of nature and its interrelation to humanity’s capability to survive demands a scientific basis.
-Embedding local institutions and actors into this is a precondition for interdisciplinary studies, contributing to an effective conservation of ESS in benefit of the human being.
+Embedding local institutions and actors into this is a precondition for interdisciplinary studies, contributing to an effective conservation of ESS in benefit of the human being. |

 Component 4 – Monitoring, evaluation and mitigation of impacts on biodiversity: comprises directives for strengthening monitoring systems, assessments and prevention, as well as mitigation of impacts on biological diversity.
 Degraded ecosystems and overexploited components of biodiversity are to be restored.